-- 1. Procedures Room(s) - a.
+1. Procedures Room(s)

+- a.
 Each procedure room shall have a minimum clear area of 200 square feet (15.58 square meters) exclusive of fixed cabinets and built-in shelves. - b.
 A freestanding handwashing fixture with handsfree controls shall be available in the suite. - c.
-Station outlets for oxygen, vacuum (suction), and medical air. - d.
+Refer to Table 11 for medical gas station outlets. - d.
 Floor covering shall be monolithic and joint free. - e.
 A system for emergency communication shall be provided. - f.
-Procedure rooms shall be designed for visual and acoustical privacy for the patient. - 2.
-Instrument Processing Room(s) - a.
+Procedure rooms shall be designed for visual and acoustical privacy for the patient.

+2. Instrument Processing Room(s)

+a.
 Dedicated processing room(s) for cleaning and disinfecting instrumentation shall be provided.
 In an optimal situation, cleaning room(s) shall be located between two procedure rooms.
 However, one processing room may serve multiple procedure rooms.
 Size of the cleaning room(s) is dictated by the amount of equipment to be processed.